LEGOLAND New York Finally Has an Official Opening Date

-With new construction and a kid reporter gig, progress on one of the biggest amusement parks to hit the Hudson Valley continues.
+Construction on one of the biggest amusement parks to hit the Hudson Valley nears completion.

 Photos provided by LEGOLAND New York

-Brick by brick, LEGOLAND New York works its way toward its 2020 opening in Goshen.
+Brick by brick, LEGOLAND New York works its way toward a July 4, 2020 debut in Goshen.
 When it finally cuts the ribbon, it will be the biggest LEGO amusement park to date.

-LEGOLAND is owned and operated by Merlin Entertainments, which runs more than 111 attractions around the world and 25 attractions and two hotels in North America.
+LEGOLAND is owned and operated by Merlin Entertainments, which runs more than 111 attractions around the world and 30 attractions in North America.
 In Goshen, a few of the planned attractions are special to the site and have not been seen before at any of the eight other LEGOLAND locations.
-Take The Big Lego Adventure, for instance.
+Take the LEGO Factory Adventure, for instance.
 The experience, which takes visitors on a journey to see how Lego bricks are made, will make all who venture through it feel like kids again.
-Look out for it in the Bricktopia section of the park, which allows guest to build anything they want.
+Look out for it in the Bricktopia section of the park, which allows guests to build anything they want.

 Matt - Mahwah, NJ, age 6